Tom Murphy Player Props: Mariners vs. Orioles

 Orioles Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Orioles pitching staff ranks seventh in the league.

-- The Orioles have a 4.21 team ERA that ranks 16th among all league pitching staffs.
+- The Orioles have the 17th-ranked team ERA across all MLB pitching staffs (4.31).

-- Orioles pitchers combine to allow 84 total home runs at a clip of 1.2 per game (to rank 16th in the league).
+- Orioles pitchers combine to rank 17th in baseball in home runs allowed (86 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.